-1.12.
+1.13.
 Decision to Be Made

 This RP/EA is intended to provide the public and decision makers with information and analyses on the alternatives presented in this LCMR RP/EA.
-This RP/EA and its corresponding public review are intended to guide the Louisiana TIG's selection of alternatives for implementation.
+This RP/EA considers OPA and NEPA analyses and input from the public to help guide the Louisiana TIG's selection of alternatives for implementation.
 Alternatives not selected may be considered for inclusion in future restoration plans.

-1.13.
+1.14.
 Document Organization